 There are two methods to inflate the Paraglider:

 - with the Paraglider behind you in low wind conditions,

 run and pull the Paraglider up using your speed and body weight to

 - with pilot facing the Paraglider we use light winds to

 2. How do you steer the Power Paraglider?

 Control is very easy.
 Simply pull the right handle (Brake) to turn

-right, the left handle (Brake) to turn left and pull both at five
+the left handle (Brake) to turn left.
+You pull both at five

-descent resulting in a gentle landing.
+descent resulting in a gentle stand up landing.
 Squeeze the throttle to climb

 and release it to glide back down.